Civic Engagement COMMITTEE

 This page is also intended bring you opportunities for your own civic engagement.

-You can make a difference by getting involved!
+You can help make a difference by getting involved!

 The Avenues Civic Engagement Committee encourages Avenues residents to be informed, learn about the issues, let our elected officials know your thoughts, and to vote!